Z2gK/hhc24-writeup/Act2.md

         public static int iv = 0x7f090037;
 ```

 These values are just references (resource IDs) produced during decompilation.
-The actual values of the encryption key and IV are elsewhere.
+The actual values of the encryption key and IV are defined elsewhere.

 These resources can be found stored in the `SantaSwipeSecure/resources/res/values/strings.xml` file after some search.